Carolina Osorio

-Carolina Osorio is a visiting associate professor in Civil and Environmental Engineering at Massachusetts Institute of Technology.
+Carolina Osorio is a full professor in Decision Sciences at HEC Montreal.
 Her work is focused on operations research applied to urban transportation.

 Early life and education

 Osorio was born in Colombia.
 She studied in France and in the United Kingdom before earning a PhD in 2010 from École Polytechnique Fédérale de Lausanne in Switzerland under the supervision of Michel Bierlaire.

 Professional accomplishments

 Osorio was included in the MIT Technology Review's prestigious Innovators Under 35 list in 2015.
 She has created an algorithmic system that analyzes transit systems and is capable of proposing improvements to optimize traffic through evaluations and forecasts.

 The algorithms recreate traffic simulations using data captured by a network of urban sensors and cameras.
 This analysis is able to reduce traffic jams as well as CO_{2} emissions, and can also inform drivers of how their movements affect traffic, how much energy they consume, and the amount of emissions they produce.
 Her work leverages multimodal data sources including individual travelers and vehicles to analyze and optimize the performance of transportation systems at the scale of entire metropolitan areas.